 I wish I could say "Brand XXX" is the overall winner of this project and the product you should use moving forward.
 All our taste buds and cookie preferences are different.
 While I love a cakey cookie you may love a thin cookie.
 BUT, here are a few results that I think are very worth sharing.

-- The truth no one wants to hear: There is no such thing as a “One for One” gluten-free flour blend you can use to replace wheat flour in your recipes.
+- The truth no one wants to hear: There is no such thing as a "One for One" gluten-free flour blend you can use to replace wheat flour in your recipes.
 All 4 blends weighted differently than what the brand websites stated.
 I measured out 1 cup of flour and weighed it with my digital kitchen scale.
-I repeated this 3 times and took the average of those 3 numbers to determine how much flour ton use in the recipe for each product.
-Better Batter weighted 180 grams, Cup4Cup 157 grams, King Arthur 178 grams and Bob’s Red Mill 155 grams.
+I repeated this 3 times and took the average of those 3 numbers to determine how much flour to use in the recipe for each product.
+Better Batter weighed 180 grams, Cup4Cup 157 grams, King Arthur 178 grams, and Bob's Red Mill 155 grams.

 - Best Texture: In my opinion, King Arthur has the best texture followed by Better Batter, Bob's Red Mill, and Cup4Cup.
 As far as I know, King Arthur uses superfine brown rice flour in their mix while Bob's Red Mill is more coarse ground.

 - Flavor: Bob's Red Mill was the surprise winner when it came to flavor.
 Their first ingredient is Sweet Rice Flour.
 Cup4Cup can taste starchy and "odd" because cornstarch is the first ingredient